Keyword Planning Basics

 That seems clear enough as you need to know what people are going to type into the search engine when they are looking for whatever you are offering on your website.

-These search terms are called Keywords, they can be a single word such as "coffee" or a more specific phrase such as "Coffee shops in Slough"
+These search terms are Keywords, they can be a single word such as "coffee" or a more specific phrase such as "Coffee shops in Slough"

-Once you find them you need to put those keywords in your content so when the search engine web crawlers trawl through your website they find and index them, then when someone types in a search query matching your keywords up pops your website in the SERPS (Search Engine Result Pages).
+Then when someone types in a search query matching your keywords up pops your website in the SERPS (Search Engine Result Pages).

-If your selling football boots and expect to be found when someone types in "Football Boots".
+If your selling football boots and want to be found when someone types in "Football Boots".
 That search yields over 11 million results and there are only 10 results shown on Googles first page, try it and see.

 So how do you get your website to appear on page 1 of Google when hundreds of people are offering the same service as you and producing similar content about their product or service and the industry they represent?
-Glistyred

-Keyword Planning is about finding those search terms that people use when looking for your product or service, which not many others are also using, they will give you the best opportunity of appearing on page one of SERPS.
+Keyword Planning is about finding those real search terms that people use when looking for your product or service, which not many others are also using, they will give you the best opportunity of appearing on page one of SERPS.

 It's not just about getting visitors to your Website, it's getting the right kind of visitors, the ones who want to buy your stuff.

-So how do you find the right Keywords for your page?
+How do you find the right Keywords for your page?

 Keyword Planning Using Non Organic SEO